 When scanning your drawing, it’s important to save it as a lossless format.
 TIFF is an ideal format; other lossless formats include BMP and PNG.
 You should avoid lossy formats, such as JPEG, which sacrifice image quality for smaller file sizes.

 Most scanners give you the option to scan in color, grayscale, or monochrome.
-In most cases, the best option for vectorization is to scan your drawing in monochrome.
+In most cases, the best option to convert hand-drawn plans to digital is to scan your drawing in monochrome.
 This separates your image into just two colors—black and white—which means that Scan2CAD can easily separate out the design in the foreground from the white background.

 If scanning an image as a monochrome image, it’s worth checking your scanner’s threshold settings.
 These determine which parts of your image are scanned as black and white respectively.
 If they’re set too high, text may “bleed”, and speckles may appear in the background.
 Set them too low, and your image may lack detail.
 It’s possible, however, to simply scan your image in grayscale, then separate the colors out into black and white using Scan2CAD’s thresholding tool.